dask/distributed/docs/source/scheduling-state.rst

 * **processing:** ``{worker: {key: cost}}``:

    Keys that are currently allocated to a worker.
-This is keyed by worker address and contains the expected cost in seconds of running that task.
+This is keyed by worker address and contains the expected cost in seconds of running each task, summing both the task's expected computation time and the expected communication time of its result.

-   Multiple tasks can typically be submitted to a worker in advance and the worker will run them eventually, depending on its execution resources (but see :doc:`work-stealing`).
+   Multiple tasks may be submitted to a worker in advance and the worker will run them eventually, depending on its execution resources (but see :doc:`work-stealing`).

 * **rprocessing:** ``{key: worker}``: